Frequently Asked Questions

 How long does it usually take to complete the course?

-The course usually takes nine months to complete.
+- Students can take up to 18 months to complete the course.
 But you can do it as quickly or slowly as you want.
-That's the great advantage of distance learning.
+That's one advantage of distance learning.

 Do I need to finish the course within a certain time?

-You can take as long as you want.
-Unlike other organizations, we don't set any time limits.
+- You can take as long as you want.
+Unlike other organisations, we don't set any time limits.

 Does the cost for the course include everything I need?
 Or are there any extra fees?